Christian Walker Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.
+- The Dodgers pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 17th-ranked team ERA across all league pitching staffs (4.24).
+- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- The right-hander last appeared on Tuesday against the Cleveland Guardians, when he went 6 1/3 innings, allowing four earned runs while giving up six hits.
+- His last time out came on Thursday against the Cleveland Guardians, when the left-hander went two innings, surrendering one earned run while giving up just one hit.

-- The 24-year-old has put up an ERA of 3.86, with 8.3 strikeouts per nine innings, in 15 games this season.
-Opponents are batting .232 against him.
+- The 35-year-old has an ERA of 2.52, with 9.6 strikeouts per nine innings, in 19 games this season.
+Opponents have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.